goveo/react-international-phone/packages/docs/docs/02-Usage/01-PhoneInput.md

 <PropDescription
 type="boolean"
 description={<span>Show prefix and dial code between country selector and phone input.
 Works only when <code>disableDialCodeAndPrefix</code> is <code>true</code></span>}
-defaultValue={'""'}
+defaultValue="false"
 />

 ### `disableFormatting`

 <PropDescription
 type="boolean"
-description=" Disable phone value mask formatting.
-All formatting characters will not be displayed, but the mask length will be preserved." defaultValue={'""'}
+description="Disable phone value mask formatting.
+All formatting characters will not be displayed, but the mask length will be preserved." defaultValue="false"
 />

 ### `flags`